timrichardson/Prime-Ubuntu-18.04/README.md

 # Troubleshooting: Display manager doesn't start?

 This is not for Ubuntu beginners.
-You need to know about virtual consoles and recovery mode and some basic systemd admin.
+You need to know about virtual consoles and recovery mode and some basic systemd admin.he The easiest way to screw this up is not to set ligthdm as your default display-manager.
+You probably won't be able to login.
+So...

 First, you need access to a virtual console.
 Depending on what has gone wrong, you may be able to access a virtual console.